bearicide/flushing-a/README.md

 1. Click the file in the repository
 2. Find the third [...] menu from the top.
 3. Click that and click Download.

+You may also Right Click RAW and Open in a New Window or Tab.

 Shortcut: Ctrl + Shift + S.